 - Bring in expert witnesses to give testimony on the damages you suffered.

 For the most part, insurers may not want to play ball.
 After all, their only concern is to protect their client’s interests.
-As such, you may need an attorney to bring them to the negotiating table or file a lawsuit against them.
+As such, you may personal injury lawyer Halifax to bring them to the negotiating table or file a lawsuit against them.

 Dealing with an Uninsured Driver

 Let’s suppose the deceased driver was uninsured.
 What would you do in such a case?
 If you have uninsured motorist coverage, your insurer may handle your claim.
 However, your policy may limit the amount you can get.
 Thus, it pays to have enough coverage.

 That said, it comes at an additional cost.
 Nonetheless, the expense may be highly beneficial if you consider the risk of being injured by an uninsured driver.
 Basically, uninsured coverage helps you get redress for medical bills, lost wages, and other losses incurred due to the accident – when the at-fault driver is uninsured or in hit-and-run accidents.

 What about an Underinsured Driver?

 Sometimes, the at-fault driver’s policy may not cover all your damages.
 In such a situation, you may file a claim with your insurer for underinsured motorist coverage – only if you have it.

 Generally, insurers pay the difference between your claim in damages and what the at-fault driver’s policy covers.
 By so doing, they cover your costs related to your injuries or damages.

 You may also file a claim against their estate.
 This occurs when they don’t have enough insurance coverage to pay for your damages or losses.
 The same would apply if they were uninsured.
 Even so, you must prove the deceased driver’s negligence caused your injuries, and the court will then determine the amount of compensation to award – if you win.